Programming-from-A-to-Z/A2Z-F15/week11/notes.md

 }
 {% endhighlight %}

-To save this to Parse you need to create a `Fruit` object type along with an instance of a Fruit object.
+To save this to Parse you need to create a `Fruit` object type along with an instance of a `Fruit` object.

 {% highlight javascript %}
+// The type "Fruit"
 var Fruit = Parse.Object.extend("Fruit");
+// A fruit "instance"
 var fruit = new Fruit();
 {% endhighlight %}

-Once you've done this you can save that data inside a `Fruit` object passed to parse.
+Once you've done this you can save that data inside that `Fruit` object which is passed to parse.

 {% highlight javascript %}
 // save() saves the data and finished is the callback